0cirius0/Bludit-Bruteforcing-Script/README.md

 This script exploits the vulnerablity in Bludit CMS that allows a person to bruteforce the login page without being blocked. https://rastating.github.io/bludit-brute-force-mitigation-bypass/

-Note:This script has been written for educational purposes only.
+Note:This script has been written for educational purposes only..